 Hong Kong (HK) is easily one of the most exciting Asian cities when it comes to shopping.
-With huge multi-storey malls, stores, markets and factory outlets stocked with thousands of brands and product range.
-There are just so much things to see, try and buy, to cater for everybody.
-There are the main retail hubs with designer brands as well as districts known for selling certain products.
+With huge multi-story malls, stores, markets, and factory outlets stocked with thousands of brands and product range.
+There are just so many things to see, try and buy, to cater for everybody.
+There are the main retail hubs with designer brands as well as districts that are known for selling certain products.

-We must put Sneakers as the first ‘must buy’ item in this list.
+We must put Sneakers as the first ‘must buy’ item on this list.
 Hong Kong is without a doubt, Asia’s sneaker heaven.
-We have not seen shoes collections in one place of this magnitude anywhere else, and we’ve been around!
+We have not seen shoe collections in one place of this magnitude anywhere else, and we’ve been around!
 You can find sneakers sold everywhere in Hong Kong.
-However there is also a street, dedicated just for Sneakers.
+However, there is also a street, dedicated just for Sneakers.
 Hong Kong Sneakers Street or Fa Yuen Street is every sneaker addict’s wet dream.
 It is located in Mongkok, within the Yau Tsim Mong District, Kowloon.

 There are hundreds of sneaker stores, from all the well-known brands featuring thousands of different styles.
 Here you will see at least 10 Nike Stores and 10 Adidas stores within meters of each other.
 Both brands truly have a strong foothold here.
 As a sneaker collector, Ida spends at least one solid day looking at sneakers every time she goes to Hong Kong.
 If you are a first time in HK, you will need at least 2 days to see most of it!